seyed1411/Wikidata_Reference_Statistics/README.md

  - **Scripts:** The Python script used to enrich WDumper specification files with sub-classes and the jupyter notebook for plotting the charts.
  - **SPARQL Queries:** SPARQL queries to fetch reference statistics from datasest.
  - **WDumper Specification Files:** The specification files for extracting topical subsets corresponding to 6 different WikiProjects via WDumper tool.
 There are two JSON file for each project.
 The first just contains the top-level classes.
 The second (with '_sub' suffix) has enriched by sub-classes.
 Experiments were done using the latter.
+ - **ShEx schemata:** The Shape Exprision schemas of the 6 WikiProjects suitable for subsetting through ShEx validators such as shex-js and PyShex (slurping).

 # To reproduce the experiments
 1. You can  download the relevant dataset from [this Zenodo repository](https://doi.org/10.5281/zenodo.5117927) for the desired WikiProject.
 There are one or a collection of .nt.gz files for each project.
 Otherwise, you can use WDumper with the specification files provided in the **WDumper Specification Files** directory and build the dataset of each project from the scratch.
 To use WDumper, go through the following steps: